On a generalised form of subjective probability

 A continuous measure of external strength could now be defined in the following way.

 {\bf Definition 10: Proposed continuous measure of external strength}

-With respect to a given reference set of events $R$ and a given resolution $\lambda$, let $F_X(x)$, $G_Y(y)$ and $H_Z(z)$ be even-strength distribution functions for any three given random variables $X$, $Y$ and $Z$ respectively, where $X$ and $Z$ are independent from each other and, according to Definition~7, the function $G_Y(y)$ is not externally weaker than $F_X(x)$ and is not externally stronger than $H_Z(z)$.
-We define $\mathcal{F}[\lambda]$ according to Definition~3 or Definition~4 depending respectively on whether $X$ is a discrete or a continuous variable, and we define $\mathcal{G}[\lambda]$ and $\mathcal{H}[\lambda]$ in the same way but with regard to the variables $Y$ and $Z$ and the distribution functions $G_Y(y)$ and $H_Z(z)$ respectively, where the two sets of scaling events $L_1(b_1), L_2(b_2), \ldots$ that are possibly used in the definitions of $\mathcal{F}[\lambda]$ and $\mathcal{H}[\lambda]$ respectively, a value of $\alpha \in [0,1]$ could be found that satisfies the condition:
+With respect to a given reference set of events $R$ and a given resolution $\lambda$, let $F_X(x)$, $G_Y(y)$ and $H_Z(z)$ be even-similarity distribution functions of any three given random variables $X$, $Y$ and $Z$ respectively, where according to Definition~7, the function $G_Y(y)$ is not externally weaker than $F_X(x)$ and is not externally stronger than $H_Z(z)$.
+We define the set $\mathcal{F}[\lambda]$ according to Definition~3 or Definition~4 depending respectively on whether $X$ is a continuous or a discrete variable, and let us define the sets $\mathcal{G}[\lambda]$ and $\mathcal{H}[\lambda]$ in the same way but with regard to the variables $Y$ and $Z$ and the distribution functions $G_Y(y)$ and $H_Z(z)$ respectively.
+Now, it would be reasonable to assume in general that, for any three events $A$, $B$ and $C$ that are members of the sets $\mathcal{F}[\lambda]$, $\mathcal{G}[\lambda]$ and $\mathcal{H}[\lambda]$ respectively, a value of $\alpha \in [0,1]$ could be found that satisfies the condition: